LineageOS/lineage_wiki/_includes/templates/device_build.md

 The blobs should be pulled into the `~/android/lineage/vendor/{{ device.vendor_short }}` folder.
 If you see "command not found" errors, `adb` may need to be placed in `~/bin`.

+{% include alerts/important.html content="If your device is running LineageOS with the selinux policy set to `strict` some proprietary blobs might not be extracted by `adb pull`.
+In this case the build will fail due to missing resources that can not be built.
+As a circumvention you can log into your device by `adb shell`, then `su`, copy the files to another location and pull them from there manually." %}

 ### Turn on caching to speed up build